 There are two types of mania in bipolar disorder: full blown mania and hypomania.
 Full blown mania is a requirement of a bipolar I diagnosis.
 Hypomania ( milder form of full blown mania with similar symptoms, but with much less intensity) is a milder form of mania that is a requirement for a bipolar II diagnosis.
 This is one of the main reasons it’s so important for you to know your exact diagnosis.

-LOT less and not being tired when you get up.
+The number one sign of mania is sleeping a LOT less and not being tired when you get up.
 For some, it’s not sleeping at all and still being able to function.
 This is a lot different than insomnia in that insomnia makes you tired the next day.

 Mania, especially at the beginning can produce the most amazing, wonderful, exciting, loving and connected feelings in the world.
 On the other side, mania can be all agitation, anger, restlessness and energy so high a person can’t slow down even to sleep.
-The main problem with mania is that no matter what feelings are produced, mania causes severe judgment and very distorted thinking.
+The main problem with mania is that no matter what feelings are produced, mania causes severe judgment issues and very distorted thinking.
 This often involves risky sexual and financial behavior.
 Believe me, when a person comes down from a serious manic episode, it’s like waking up from a bad dream that really happened.
 Once the episode is over, the manic behavior is often completely impossible for the manic person or those around him or her to understand.

 If untreated, mania can ruin careers, relationships, finances and health.
 It has to be managed daily.
 Even someone who has not been manic for years and is on meds can have a manic episode.
 I use my Mania Health Card to take care of my mania before it goes too far.